watsonfellowship/watson-51/_fellows/wriley-hodge.md

 ---

 I spent this year following seabirds on their migrations to the edges of the world.
-I explored how conservation efforts address existential threats to seabirds and island communities, and recorded their stories through writing and painting.
+I explored how conservation efforts address existential threats to seabirds and island communities.
+I recorded the stories I found through writing and visual art.
 I found stories of loss and of perseverance.
 I discovered that I was seeking poetry: poetry in birds and islands, ice and stone, people and hope.